joohyung-park-2/books/practical_object_oriented_design_sandi_metz.md

    - 1.3.2 When to Design
       - Customers cannot define the sofware they want before seeing it
       - Agile said, the most cost-effective way to produce what customers really want is
-	     - building software on small bit at a time, alter idesa about the next
+	     - building software on small bit at a time, alter ideas about the next
 	  - No way to predict when the app will be done
-	  - No BUFD(Bing Up Front Design, about to the third case of 1.3.1)
+	  - No [BUFD](https://en.wikipedia.org/wiki/Big_Design_Up_Front)(Bring Up Front Design, about to the third case of 1.3.1)
 	     - Desire for BUFD providing a feeling of control that would otherwise be lacking, a temporal illusion
 	     - leading to an **adversarial relationship** between customers and programmers
-		 - Any big design created in advance cannot (be correct/not meet the customer's needs).
+		 - Any big design created in advance never (be correct/meet the customer's needs).
-		 - Request of changes happens when the customer attemp to use it.
+		 - Request of changes happens when the customer attempt to use it.